 Mr. Ferry was appointed Chief Executive Officer, effective September 1, 2020.
 Mr. Ferry was further appointed a Director on November 19, 2020 by a vote of the shareholders.
 Mr. Ferry combines over three years of experience in the energy industry and seven years in the defense contracting industry following 26 years of active-duty service in the United States Army.
 Previously, Mr. Ferry had been involved in two companies in the defense industry holding positions including Director, Business Development and Operations, Vice President of Operations, and General Manager.
 From 2018 through 2020, Mr. Ferry was the Chief Executive Officer for APR Energy, a global fast-track power company.
 Prior to this, Mr. Ferry was the President and Chief Operating Officer of APR Energy from 2016 to 2018.
-From 2014 to 2016, Mr. Ferry was the General Manager for ARMA Global Corporation, a wholly owned subsidiary of General Dynamics, a defense contracting company that delivered Information Technology to 2010, Mr. Ferry was the Director, Business Development and Operations at Lockheed-Martin.
+From 2014 to 2016, Mr. Ferry was the General Manager for ARMA Global Corporation, a wholly owned subsidiary of General Dynamics, a defense contracting company that delivered Information Technology engineering, services, and logistics.
+Mr. Ferry was the Vice President of ARMA Global Corporation from 2010 to 2014 before being acquired by General Dynamics.
+From 2009 to 2010, Mr. Ferry was the Director, Business Development and Operations at Lockheed-Martin.
 His leadership assignments in the U.S. Army include: Director, NORAD-NORTHCOM Current Operations, Infantry Battalion Task Force Commander, Joint Special Operations Task Force Commander, Regimental and Battalion Operations Officer, and Airborne Rifle Company Commander.
 His military leadership assignments include 48 months of combat in Somalia, Afghanistan and Iraq.